-FOUR-YEAR CREDIT TOTAL 191.5-194.5
+FOUR-YEAR CREDIT TOTAL 191.5-193.0

-Spanish is the required language.

-Students may not choose the combination of MATH2001 and SOC2001 to fulfill this requirement.
+- Spanish is the required language. - Students may not choose the combination of MATH2001 and SOC2001 to fulfill this requirement. - Elective courses allow students to enhance their education by earning a second concentration or by participating in an internship or study abroad program.
+Students use two Hospitality Electives and one Free Elective toward this option.

-+Course is offered both online and face-to-face.